thiagowfx/thiagowfx.github.io/content/posts/2024-12-21-reply-to-i-hate-the-news.md

 > watching the nightly news.
 Some get it from The Daily Show.
 Others download it
 > from a variety weblogs.
 Some keep up-to-the-minute by following CNN.
 Others
 > have instant news updates automatically text messaged to their phone.
 But
-> everybody seems to agree: it’s a citizen’s responsibility to keep up with the
+> everybody seems to agree: it's a citizen's responsibility to keep up with the
 > news.
 Everybody except me.

 > I think following the news is a waste of time.